Reviewed by Lisa Blohm, PhD, MSN, RN

-- Stay Away From Salt: Eating a sodium-rich diet can make you more bloated!
+- Stay Away From Salt: Eating a high sodium diet can make you more bloated!
 And, depending on your PMS symptoms, you may already be prone to bloating.
 Avoid salt to help reduce the amount of bloating you experience..

 - Skip The Caffeine: This one’s so hard if you love a morning (ok fine, and mid-morning, and afternoon, and late-afternoon) coffee.
 But, caffeine can amp up emotional and mental PMS symptoms.
 It’s also been shown to increase breast tenderness, which is another uncomfortable symptom you may experience with PMS.
 So, if you can, grab a soothing green or chamomile tea instead of your favorite latte when you’re nearing that time of the month.

-- Avoid Alcohol, Too: We know, we know, you definitely want to reach for that bottle of wine when you’re period’s right around the corner.
+- Avoid Alcohol, Too: We know, we know, you definitely want to reach for that bottle of wine when your period is right around the corner.
 But, it’s a good idea to hold off on the rosé until after your period’s over.
-Alcohol is another food that contributes to inflammation, plus it’s usually loaded with sugar.
+Alcohol contributes to inflammation and it’s usually loaded with sugar.